 Canvas is our take on the app wrapper.
 We built it as a platform that turns any website or web app into iOS and Android apps.
 We built the best wrapper solution on the market, and have refined the platform over 7 years and more than 1000 apps.

 With Canvas you don’t just get software either.
-You get a team of app experts working with you to make the project a success, during both the development phase and after the launch.
+You get a team of app experts working with you to make the project a success, both in development and after launch.

 Although building your own wrapper apps yourself would be much easier than building native apps from scratch – it would still be a fiddly process and take technical talent to get a good result.
-You’d struggle to property integrate some features from your site, and the apps might end up looking like an “obvious” webview.
+You’d struggle to property integrate some features from your site.
+As a result, the apps might end up looking like an “obvious” webview.

 How to Build Wrapper Apps with Canvas